-Companies pay a $50 application fee.
-12 companies are selected to present on Screening Day (9.20) and 3 finalists will move on to Selection Day (11.15).
+Companies pay a $50 application fee, 12 companies are then selected to present on Screening Day and 3 finalists will move on to Selection Day.

 I AM NOT AN INVESTOR and I do not HAVE A COMPANY LOOKING FOR INVESTMENT, CAN I COME WATCH?

-Selection Day: Open to the public for $25/ticket.
+Selection Day: Open to the public, no charge!

 WHAT IF my company is selected for screening day but we fulfill OUR FUNDING ROUND before the conference begins?